 Impermanence, transience, the potential of change and the role of chance in its origin and outcome are central themes of my work.
-Trace elements from the landscape serve as inspiration for my mixed media photographs and monotypes.
+Myth oftentimes serves as subject and trace images from the landscape offer inspiration for my photographic mixed media and monotype prints.

 Aspasia Anos earned a BFA from the University of Illinois and an MFA from the Yale School of Art.
 A lifelong artist and educator, she is a past recipient of a Connecticut Commission of Arts Fellowship.
 Her work has been shown nationally in both solo and group exhibitions and is held in corporate and private collections.